shigakiD/gkmPWM/README.md

 The first is a meme file containing the PWMs.
 The second file is a summary file.
 The second file is a record of the error after each iteration.
 If the error does not clearly converge, run it again for more reps.
 There will be small jumps in the error, which is gkmPWM adjusting the alignment of the PWMs.
 The last file is a summary file with the following columns:

-1. MOTIF: The name of the motif in the memefile that had the highest pearson correlation with that PWM
+1. <u>MOTIF</u>: The name of the motif in the memefile that had the highest pearson correlation with that PWM
-2. ID: The number of the motif from (1) as it as appears in the memefile input.
+2. <u>ID</u>: The number of the motif from (1) as it as appears in the memefile input.
-3. Similarity: The pearson correlation from (1).
+3. <u>Similarity</u>: The pearson correlation from (1).
-4. Redundancy: The highest pearson correlation with another PWM that was also learned.
+4. <u>Redundancy</u>: The highest pearson correlation with another PWM that was also learned.
-5. Weight: The regression weight of the motif.
+5. <u>Weight</u>: The regression weight of the motif.
-6. Z-score: The number of standard deviations of the average of the top gapped k-mers weights.
+6. <u>Z-score</u>: The number of standard deviations of the average of the top gapped k-mers weights.
 The number of gapped k-mers used depends on the combination of optional parameters '<i>l</i>', '<i>k</i>', and '<i>KmerFrac</i>'.
-7. Importance: The relative increase in error when removing that PWM from the list of features.
+7. <u>Importance</u>: The relative increase in error when removing that PWM from the list of features.

 The numbers in the output correspond to the '<i>l</i>', '<i>k</i>', and '<i>RegFrac</i>' parameters.